 - Almost all of Canada’s steel-making coal produced was exported.

-- The vast majority of Canadian thermal coal produced is used domestically, with only 6 million tonnes exported in 2010.
+- The vast majority of Canadian thermal coal produced is used domestically.